HollyIT/laravel-static-libraries/README.md

 # Introduction

-(please not that this documentation is a work in progress.)
+(please note that this documentation is a work in progress.)

 Static Libraries are a way to corral all your various static assets used on your webpages, such as various stylesheets and javascript libraries.
 They provide a mechanism to easily include multiple items, without needing to remember